-Is anthropology a good option ?
+Is Anthropology a good option in UPSC?

 Anthropology is one of the very few subjects in the UPSC Syllabus of which has been cut down considerably over the past several times.
 Due to the elimination of topics like Ethnicity, Anthropology (Development), Reproductive Biology and many others, the subject has become lighter and popular.